condon-lab/Tadych_2024_AZGroundwaterWells/README.md

         - Runs statistical analyses on the desired categories
     3. Spatial_Analysis_GRACE.py
         - Re-maps GRACE Satellite .nc files to shapefiles and exports both csv and shapefiles
+    4. IndividualSlopes.ipynb
+        - Calculates the slopes of each individual well with at least 15 years of measurements or more
+        - For our purposes, we used Managed Active Recharge areas in Arizona
+    5. NarrowedAreas.ipynb
+        - Calculates the averages for a more specialized shapefile from the individual slopes output
+        - For our purposes, we used Managed Active Recharge areas in Arizona
 ### 4. Visualize Data
 - In the AnalysisCodes folder, run Graphs.py
    - make sure to change the "output" paths to local